OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/data-lake-analytics/data-lake-analytics-manage-use-nodejs.md

 client.account.create(resourceGroupName, accountName, accountToCreate, function (err, result, request, response) {
   if (err) {
     console.log(err);
-    /*err has reference to the actual request and response, so you can see what was sent and received on the wire.
-      The structure of err looks like this:
+    /*err has reference toohello actual request and response, so you can see what was sent and received on hello wire. hello structure of err looks like this:
       err: {
         code: 'Error Code',
         message: 'Error Message',
-        body: 'The response body if any',
+        body: 'hello response body if any',
-        request: reference to a stripped version of http request
+        request: reference tooa stripped version of http request
-        response: reference to a stripped version of the response }
+        response: reference tooa stripped version of hello response }
     */
   } else {